dortania/OpenCore-Install-Guide/AMD/AMD-USB-map.md

 10: Type C connector - USB 2.0 and USB 3.0 without Switch, flipping the device doesn't change ACPI port
 255: Proprietary connector - For Internal USB ports like bluetooth
 ```
+> How do I know which ports are 2.0 and which are 3.0?

+Well the easiest way is grabing a USB 2.0  and USB 3.0 device, then write down which ports are are what type.

 Now lets take this section:

 ```